adobe/spectrum-css/README.md

 ## Spectrum, DNA, and Spectrum-CSS
 Spectrum, the design language, is represented by the DNA project as data values in JSON.
 This is the `spectrum-origins` repository.
 The structure of that repo is detailed in the README for that project.

 That JSON data must be compiled into output that can be consumed by UI frameworks.
 The `balthazar` project contains tooling to do that conversion.
 In this case, the `spectrum-css` project uses `balthazar` to [extract native CSS vars](https://git.corp.adobe.com/Spectrum/spectrum-css/blob/master/tasks/balthazar.js).
 If a new element is added to `spectrum-css`, there must be a corresponding addtion to spectrum-origins to be sure the values needed for the new element are available.
+The repo `spectrum-css-deps` consumes `balthazar` to create the `vars` directory which is checked into this repo.
+See the [Updating internal dependencies](updating-internal-dependencies) section below.

 The `spectrum-css` project can build both a 'multi-stop' and 'single-stop' version of the CSS.
 This enables a consumer to either allow for multiple Spectrum colorstops in a single CSS file, or can limit the number of selectors to only those needed for a single colorstop.